Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 **BOX**

-** Much more information is available at the Institute for Research on Innovation and Science (IRIS, https://iris.isr.umich.edu/) at the University of Michigan.
+Much more information is available at the Institute for Research on Innovation and Science (IRIS, https://iris.isr.umich.edu/) at the University of Michigan.
 The Institute has extended the data infrastructure to bring together both confidential and public data in a secure environment.
 They have worked with universities interested in documenting the results of their grant funding, they are able to trace the spending of almost 400,000 grants to over 600,000 individuals and 820,000 vendors - and show the direct effects on that funding on their subsequent scientific and economic activity [@InstituteForResearchOnInnovationAndScienceIRISResearch2019].
 To date, over 100 researchers from dozens of institutions have worked with the new data infrastructure to provide an empirical response to Marburger's call.

 Although we focus on one particular use case, the methods covered in this book are broadly applicable across a variety of policy areas - indeed, we have used this book to teach classes in such fields as education, criminal justice, workforce and economic development and social services (https://coleridgeinitiative.org/training).

-The methods have been used to answer questions such as: - ‘What are the earnings and employment outcomes of individuals graduating from two and four year colleges?'
+The methods have been used to answer questions such as:

+- 'What are the earnings and employment outcomes of individuals graduating from two and four year colleges?'

-'How does placement in different types of firms change the likelihood that the formerly incareratedwill recidivate?’
+- 'How does placement in different types of firms change the likelihood that the formerly incareratedwill recidivate?'

-'What factors increase the likelihood that welfare recipients on TANF (Temporary Asistance to Needy Families) will leave welfare?'
+- 'What factors increase the likelihood that welfare recipients on TANF (Temporary Asistance to Needy Families) will leave welfare?'

 and

-‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’
+- 'How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?'

 **BOX**

 Building data science skills to support state and local efforts to become more data driven in the provision of human services.

-The Offices of Family Assistance Office and of Planning, Research, and Evaluation in the Department of Health and Human Services' Administration for Children and Families set up a TANF data collaborative (tanfdata.org) to help professionals at TANF and related human services agencies develop key data science skills.
+The Offices of Family Assistance Office and of Planning, Research, and Evaluation in the Department of Health and Human Services' Administration for Children and Families set up a TANF data collaborative (https://www.tanfdata.org/) to help professionals at TANF and related human services agencies develop key data science skills.
 The focus is on teaching participants how to scope a problem, do record linkage, apply machine learning and visualization tools and learn about privacy issues when working with confidential data.

 **BOX**